microbiome/OMA/10_manipulation.md

 #### Remove empty columns and rows

 Sometimes data might contain, e.g., features that are not present in any of the  samples.
-This might occur after subsetting for instance.
-In certain analyses we might want to remove those instances.
+This can occur, for example, after the data subsetting.
+In certain analyses, we might want to remove those instances.